raspberrypilearning/from-me-to-you/en/step_6.md

 --- /task ---

 --- task ---
 Add the blocks to make your sprite do **what** you want it to do.
-Go to blocks you now know or use a How to... to help you.
-Or you can revist step 3: [Investigate digital cards](https://learning-admin.raspberrypi.org/en/projects/digital-card/2) to See inside projects.
+Go to blocks you now know and use a [How to...](https://learning-admin.raspberrypi.org/en/projects/digital-card/4){:target=”_blank”} to remind yourself about block options.

 --- /task ---